-Mortgage insurance, which is also known as Private Mortgage Insurance or PMI, is generally required when a homebuyer purchases a home with conventional financing using a down payment less than 20% of the purchase price of the home.
-PMI allows lenders to provide low down payment options, because it protects the lender in the event a borrower defaults on their home.
+PMI is a type of insurance that is generally required when a homebuyer purchases a home with conventional financing and puts less than 20% down.
+Private mortgage insurance allows lenders to provide low down payment options because it protects them in the event that a borrower defaults on their home.

-PMI is meant to protect lenders.
-But the benefits of PMI extends to borrowers, too.
-When lenders are protected from the risk of default, they are more willing to lend to borrowers who don’t have a traditional amount of down payment saved.
-That means more mortgage loan options and lower down payment options are available for you the homebuyer.
+When lenders are protected from the risk of default, they are more willing to lend to borrowers who don’t have a large amount saved for a down payment.
+That means they can provide more low down payment options for homebuyers like you.

 How Much Does Mortgage Insurance Cost?

-There are a variety of choices available when paying PMI and each will vary based on your individual financial situation:
+There are a variety of choices available when paying for PMI.
+Each will vary based on your individual financial situation:

-- Borrower Paid Mortgage Insurance (Monthly Premium): This type of mortgage insurance is a monthly payment included as part of your monthly mortgage payment.
+- Borrower-paid mortgage insurance (monthly premium): This type of mortgage insurance is a monthly payment included as part of your regular monthly mortgage payments.
 This is the most common type of PMI.

-- Borrower Paid Mortgage Insurance (Single Premium): This option allows you to eliminate the monthly mortgage insurance payment by paying the full cost of the mortgage insurance at closing or including it in the total cost of the loan amount.
+- Borrower-paid mortgage insurance (single premium): This option allows you to eliminate the monthly payment by either paying for PMI at the closing on your home or including it in the total cost of the loan amount.

-- Split Edge Mortgage Insurance: This option reduces your monthly PMI obligation by paying a percentage of the loan amount upfront—you can pay up to 1.25 percent.
-The greater the upfront portion paid, the lower the monthly payment.
+- Split-premium mortgage insurance: This option reduces your monthly PMI obligation by paying a percentage of the loan amount upfront—you can pay up to 1.25%.
+The greater the upfront portion paid, the lower the monthly payment will be.

-Mortgage insurance will add to the overall cost of your home purchase, whether you pay upfront fees or an additional monthly premium.
-For borrowers who qualify for a home loan now, and who don’t want to wait to save up a substantial down payment (or take on a second loan), mortgage insurance is often an acceptable “price to pay” to buy a home with a no-down or low-down payment loan.
+For borrowers who qualify for a home loan now, and who don’t want to wait to save up a substantial down payment (or take on a second loan), mortgage insurance is often an acceptable price to pay to buy a home with no down payment or a low down payment.